Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 `spsc_readFront`#sub(`d`) first checks if the SPSC is empty based on the difference between `First_buf` and `Last_buf` (line 24).
 If this check fails, we refresh `Last_buf` (line 25) and recheck (line 26).
 If the recheck fails, signal failure (line 27).
 If the SPSC is not empty, we read the queue entry at `First_buf % Capacity` into `output` (line 28) and signal success (line 29).

-== dLTQueue - Modified distributed LTQueue without LL/SC <naive-LTQueue>
+== dLTQueue - Optimized distributed LTQueue without LL/SC <dLTQueue>

 This algorithm presents our most straightforward effort to port LTQueue @ltqueue to distributed context.
 The main challenge is that LTQueue uses LL/SC as the universal atomic instruction and also an ABA solution, but LL/SC is not available in distributed programming environments.
 We have to replace any usage of LL/SC in the original LTQueue algorithm.
 Compare-and-swap is unavoidable in distributed MPSC queues, so we use the well-known monotonic timestamp scheme to guard against ABA problem.